Ed-ward-Harris/AppAttack_test/README.md

 ```bash
    sudo ./install.sh
 ```
-3. **Start the Application: Once installed, you can run the toolkit using:**:
+3. **Start the Application: Once installed, you can run the toolkit using**:
 ```bash
    appAttack_toolkit
 ```